Quakers, also known as the Religious Society of Friends, are a Christian group originating in 17th century England

 Quaker worship was forbidden by law until the 1689 Act of Toleration but the gradual acceptance of different faiths in the later 17th-century enabled Quakers, and other so-called nonconformists, to build their own places of worship.

-Here are 10 fascinating Quaker meeting houses and the stories behind them.
+The following are ten fascinating Quaker meeting houses and the stories behind them.

 1. Brigflatts Quaker meeting house, Sedburgh